MiddletonCommunityVoice/services-list/content/disabilities/link4life.md

 - Rochdale
 contact:
   addresses:
-  - Ask at the Arena and the Lighthouse
+  - Ask at the Arena or the Lighthouse
   phone:
   - 0161 662 4000
   - 0161 643 1163